Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 4. Check the box in front of the uploaded file to edit the file details: Document name, Description, Version.
 Once your document information is correct, click **Next**.
 5. Add your document visibility: Product and/or Marketplace.
 This visibility will be applied to all documents.
 If you need specific visibility for a document, consider uploading only that document.
 Then click **Next**.
 6. Add the team permissions: Restricted (only the Central Admin user can manage the document) / Shared (specific team permission: owner / read / edit / none).
 These permissions will be applied to all documents.
 If you need specific permissions for a document, consider uploading only that document.
 Then click **Next**.
 7. Review your uploaded files.
-Click the **Prev** button to return to any of the previous pages.
-Once everything looks good click **Save**.
+Click **Prev** to return to any of the previous pages.
+Once everything looks good, click **Save**.

-All documents will be displayed in the Document Library list view.
+All documents are now displayed in the Document Library list view.

-{{< alert title="Note" color="warning">}}
+{{< alert title="Note" color="primary" >}}
 Cancelling the wizard will not remove the uploaded files.
-If you don't need the uploaded files, [removing them](#delete-a-document).
+If you don't need an uploaded file, [remove it](#delete-a-document).
 {{< /alert >}}

 ## Edit a document

-Funtionality under development.
+Functionality under development.

 ## Delete a document

-Central Admins can delete any document regardless of whether they are used in product documentation or in Marketplace settings.
+Central Admins can delete any document regardless of whether it is used in product documentation or in Marketplace settings.

-Catalog Manager / Marketplace Manager can delete a document they own only when it is not used in product documention or in Marketplace settings.
+Catalog Manager / Marketplace Manager can delete a document they own only when it is not used in product documentation or in Marketplace settings.

-{{< alert title="Note" color="warning">}}
-This action is irrevocable and cannot be undone.
+{{< alert title="Note" color="primary" >}}This action is irrevocable and cannot be undone.{{< /alert >}}
-{{< /alert >}}

 To delete a document:

 1. Navigate to *Document Library*.
 2. Select the ellipsis menu associated with the document you want to delete and click **Delete**.
-To delete more than one document at a time, select the checkboxes in front of the documents you want to delete and click  **Delete**.
+To delete multiple documents, select the checkboxes in front of the documents and click **Delete**.
 3. A popup displays the selected document name(s) as well as all affected references (product / Marketplace).
 Type **DELETE** in the confirmation field.
 4. Click **Delete** to validate the action.